 In case of a tie for first, second or third place, the competitors concerned must execute supplementary jumps until the tie is broken.
-In case of limited time remaining the tie breaking jumps can start within the team semi-final round or final round.
-The decision of the Meet Director needs the approval of the CJ and the CPC President.
-If for weather or time reasons the jumps cannot be done, the following rules will be applied.
-In case of a still further tie, the competitor having obtained the best score in one round, than in another round and so on will be the winner.
+In case of limited time remaining, the tie breaking jumps can begin within the team semi-final round or final round(4.2.6.A applies) If for weather or time reasons the jumps cannot be done, the following rules will be applied: the competitor having obtained the best score in one round, then in another round and so on will be the winner.
 In case of a further tie the competitors will remain tied.